 It’s important to choose a program that prepares you for entry-level positions in cyber security and information technology security.
 To help narrow down the options, below is a list of a few programs around the country and online.

 Formerly a community college, St. Petersburg College is now a four-year institution that offers both associate and bachelor’s degrees.
 The cyber security associate program is its only cyber security degree.
 The Department of Homeland Security and the National Security Agency has designated St. Petersburg College as a National Center for Academic Excellence in Cyber Defense.

 This Associate of Arts in Cyber Security degree sets students up to pursue a four-year degree in the future.
 The online program promises to deliver hands-on learning opportunities virtually.
 Its coursework also includes industry certifications including Network+, Security+, and Linux+.

-This online Associate of Science in Cybersecurity program is a great option for students looking for a broad-based technology curriculum.
+Franklin University’s online Associate of Science in Cyber Security program is a great option for students looking for a broad-based technology curriculum.
 The program promises to teach data security from a “360 perspective.”
-It is focused on training professionals that will be well-equipped to defend companies against high-level data breaches and cyber attacks.
+It is focused on training professionals to be well-equipped in defending companies against high-level data breaches and cyberattacks.

 This Associate of Science in Information Security program here is a great option for students prioritizing affordability.
 This four-year university offers two-year programs with competitive rates for budget-conscious students.
 The program includes coursework in network security, cyber defense, and operations systems security.